 If the ways mentioned above aren’t enough to ensure that your summer home is energy efficient, here are eight other ways that you can try:

 1. Use rugs on the bare floor.
 Rugs can easily trap heat on hardwood floors, decreasing the need for heating systems.

-2. Insulate your windows.
+2. Block sunlight from windows.
 Ensure that cool air is let out in the winters and kept in during the summer.
 Insulation also makes sure that the house is ventilated and stale air isn’t gathering inside.

 3. Use energy-efficient light bulbs.
 They shine bright and cost less!

 4. Make use of smart power strips.
 Use power strips like Alexa and Google to ensure no extra appliance is turned on inside your vacant home.
 Electronic devices often draw power even while off and use power strips to make sure that they aren’t using extra energy.

 5. Make sure that you aren’t heating an empty home.
 Keep the temperature of the house at a balanced level.